lcdonaldson/Genesis/README.md

 React Repos - will start with rct- (example: rct-first_project)

-React Native - will start with rn- (example: rn-first_project)
+React Native - will start with rn-

 TypeScript - will start with ts-